MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Install-ADDSDomainController.md

 default is `$False` and no DNS server is installed.

 To test if DNS domain names are hosted outside of Active Directory, this cmdlet uses a start of authority (SOA) type DNS query.
-For instance, if the value of _DomainName_ is corp.contoso.com, Active Directory performs an SOA query for corp.contoso.com and ensures that the zone name in the response is corp.contoso.com.
+For instance, if the value of **DomainName** is `corp.contoso.com`, Active Directory performs an SOA query for `corp.contoso.com` and ensures that the zone name in the response is `corp.contoso.com`.

 ```yaml
 Type: System.Management.Automation.SwitchParameter